Commercial Automatic Door Types we Service

 Manual Doors

 Manual commercial entrances still need reliable closers, pivots, panic hardware, thresholds, alignment, weather performance, and accessibility-minded operation.
-When these systems fail, the result is often security, safety, or daily usability trouble.
+When these systems fail, the result is often a security, safety, or daily usability problem that compounds quickly.

 Not Sure Which Door Type Matches Your Entrance?

-That happens all the time.
-Facilities often know there is an entrance problem but do not know whether the system should be classified as a sliding, swinging, balanced, or specialty door.
-The easiest approach is to identify how the door moves, what kind of hardware controls it, and whether it uses an operator, safety sensors, or manual-only hardware.
+That is a common situation.
+Facilities often know there is an entrance problem but are unsure whether the system should be classified as sliding, swinging, balanced, or a specialty door.
+The easiest approach is to identify how the door moves, what kind of hardware controls it, and whether it uses a powered operator, safety sensors, or manual-only hardware.

 Quick sorting guide